UK interest rates raised to highest level for 14 years

 "The sooner we grip inflation the better.
 Any action which risks permanently embedding high prices into our economy will only prolong the pain for everyone, stunting any prospect of economic recovery."

-Labour's shadow chancellor Rachel Reeves said today's rate hike was further evidence the government had lost control of the economy.
+But Labour's shadow chancellor Rachel Reeves said today's rate hike was further evidence the government had lost control of the economy.

 She accused the Conservatives of "harming growth, and leaving millions of working people paying a Tory mortgage penalty for years to come".